Common Backpacking Mistakes Made by Travelers

 Danie, Like Riding A Bicycle

-“Despite having travelled for many years, my biggest fail was in Cancun, Mexico.
-I was staying in the city centre, and the wi-fi at my hostel wasn’t working.
+“Despite having traveled for many years, one of my biggest backpacking mistakes was in Cancun, Mexico.
+I was staying in the city center, and the wi-fi at my hostel wasn’t working.
 Someone knew the code for a nearby one, so I sat outside the other hostel using their wi-fi.
-A man strolled down the block nonchalantly, slowly moving towards me, when suddenly he ripped my iPod out of my hand, and fled running.
+A man strolled down the block nonchalantly, slowly moving towards me, when suddenly he ripped my iPod out of my hand and fled running.
 I sprinted after him, unsure of what my plan was, but alas, I lost him.
-Moral of the story: hold on tight, because robbers just love stealing phones.”
+Moral of the story: Hold on tight, because robbers just love stealing phones.”

-Danie is a crazy nomad hitchhiking through life without a clue of her next move.
+Danie is a nomad hitchhiking through life without a clue of her next move.
 She once hitched 6,000 km in six days, and her biggest dream is to one day cuddle a platypus.
 You can find out more on her blog Like Riding A Bicycle.

 Chris, One Weird Globe

-Chris Backe is the blogger behind One Weird Globe, a travel blog that’s focuses on the weird and offbeat destinations around the world since 2008.
+Chris Backe is the blogger behind One Weird Globe, a travel blog that focuses on the weird and offbeat destinations around the world since 2008.
 He lived in Korea (2008-2013), Thailand (2013-2015), and traveled through northern Africa and Europe (2015), South America (2015-16), and North America (2016-present).
-He’s written dozens of guidebooks and itineraries, and has been seen on Atlas Obscura, io9, Fark, and Mental Floss.
+He’s written dozens of guidebooks and itineraries and has been seen on Atlas Obscura, io9, Fark, and Mental Floss.

 Helen, The Lite Backpacker

-“On my first backpacking trip to South East Asia I was all gung-ho and full of attitude.
-At first I paid too much for tours, ate in restaurants with prices similar to home, and never negotiated on price for my bed for the night, I soon learnt.
-The worst one though was when I was crossing a border from Cambodia to Vietnam – classically, I wasn’t crossing at a standard border but a little used border in the far south.
+“On my first backpacking trip to South East Asia, I was all gung-ho and full of attitude.
+At first, I paid too much for tours, ate in restaurants with prices similar to home, and never negotiated on the price for my bed for the night, I soon learned.
+The worst one though was when I was crossing a border from Cambodia to Vietnam – classically, I wasn’t crossing at a standard border but a little-used border in the far south.

 Dave, Travel Dave UK